 The "Louvre Pyramid"welcoming visitors to Window of the World

 The main entrance to the park

 When friends described a park that recreated some of the most famous attractions from around the globe in miniature, I pictured truly tiny structures.
 I mean, in my head I imagined diminutive models you could pretty much hold in your hands.
-So you can imagine my surprise when a 300-foot tall Eiffel Tower was staring me in the face as our bus rounded the corner towards the park!
+So you can imagine my surprise when a three-hundred-foot tall Eiffel Tower was staring me in the face as our bus rounded the corner towards the park!
 A few sights were truly minuscule but many others were huge.
 And the attention to detail was often stunning.

 Saint Mark's Square in Venice

 Another view of St. Mark's